mayukhdifferent/datascience_playlist_2021/README.md

-# Datascience Playlist for 2021
+# Data Science Playlist for 2021
 Step by Step Free Youtube Channels for Learning Data Science